Wittline/uber-expenses-tracking/docs/README.md

 - Created on 2021

 ## License
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the Apache License.